panggi/panggi.com/_posts/articles/2014-09-23-remote-pairing-using-tmate.md

   <figcaption><a href="http://weilu.github.io/reddot2012/" title="neo guys doing pair programming">neo guys doing pair programming</a>.</figcaption>
 </figure>

-But what happens when you want to pair with someone in another city or country? or when there is a time that you can't come to office but still want to do pair programming with your pair buddy? the answer is **Remote pairing**
+But what happens when you want to pair with someone in another city or country? or when there is a time that you can't come to office but still want to do pair programming with your pair buddy? the answer is **Remote pairing**.

+**Things that you need to prepare for remote pairing:**

+* **a good headset with microphone**: it will be much better if there's a *noise cancelling* feature.
+* **a reliable internet connection**: you know what this one is for.
+* **a great voice, video and screen sharing tool**: Skype is my favorite tool for it.
+* **a great tool to interact with code**: tmate and vim is my choice.

 ##Remote pairing using tmate